letsemploy/docs/docs/motivation/approach-for-improvement.md

 While we still **want to keep our content** on our own website rather than on commercial platforms that sell our data, the challenge is **making that content discoverable**.

 A simplistic, minimalistic, structured data file containing **meta information** about your job opening and a **link to your detailed job page** should be good enough!
+Welcome to [oJobPub](../implementation/ojobpub-format.md).

 ## Predefined Path